19hours/sg-statutes/Acts/Securities and Futures Act.md

 [E (DM) A, s.
 16]

-### Power of Authority to exempt approved holding companies from provisions of this Part
+### Power of Authority to exempt approved holding company from provisions of this Part

+81ZI\.—(1) Without prejudice to section 337(1), the Authority may, by regulations made under section 81ZK, exempt any approved holding company or class of approved holding companies from any provision of this Part, subject to such conditions or restrictions as the Authority may prescribe in those regulations.

-81ZI\.
-The Authority may exempt an approved holding company or a class of approved holding companies from any of the provisions of this Part, if it is satisfied that the non-compliance by such approved holding company or class of approved holding companies with such provision would not detract from the objectives specified in section 81T, subject to such conditions or restrictions as may be imposed by the Authority.
+(2) Without prejudice to section 337(3) and (4), the Authority may, by notice in writing, exempt any approved holding company from any provision of this Part, subject to such conditions or restrictions as the Authority may specify by notice in writing, if the Authority is satisfied that the non-compliance by that licensed trade repository or licensed foreign trade repository with that provision will not detract from the objectives specified in section 81T.

-[1/2005]
+(3) It shall not be necessary to publish any exemption granted under subsection (2) in theGazette.

+[Act 34 of 2012 wef 01/08/2013]

 ### Power of Authority to remove officers